|Dance Department Chair - Susie Guthro|

-Over the years, she has taught at various schools in the New Orleans, Boston and South Shore areas.
-She has been teaching for Jose Mateo for 14 years.
+Over the years, she has taught at various schools in the New Orleans, Boston and South Shore areas, including Jose Mateo Ballet Theatre.

 Early in her career, Rachel sought out and worked with Maggie Black and Finus Jung in New York to discover a more organic approach to ballet.
 This perspective helped sustain the original motivation for beginning dance so many years before, the love of movement and the freedom found within the discipline of ballet.
 This passion continues to influence her teacher’s mission today… to guide each student toward perfecting his or her technique, while always beginning from, and returning to, the liberating joy of dance.